alexh0810/my-portfolio-v2/content/sections/about/about.md

 imageAlt: 'A headshot of Alex'
 ---

-I’m Alex Ho, a passionate Full Stack Developer with a strong emphasis on front-end technologies.
-I honed my skills through intensive Full Stack Development and DevOps training at Integrify Academy, earning the AWS Cloud Practitioner certification to strengthen my technical expertise.
-My academic foundation in Software Development from Haaga-Helia University of Applied Sciences, combined with hands-on collaboration with Finnish enterprises, has equipped me to deliver innovative solutions and drive excellence in web development.
+I'm Alex Ho, a Junior Software Developer passionate about crafting efficient, user-centric solutions.
+With comprehensive Full Stack Development and DevOps training from Integrify Academy, I bring a robust technical foundation to every project.
+My Software Development education from Haaga-Helia University of Applied Sciences, enriched by practical collaborations with Finnish companies, has shaped my approach to building scalable, innovative solutions.

-My career journey began as a Volunteer Full Stack Developer at Junction, where I played a key role in modernizing the hackathon platform.
-By utilizing JavaScript, React, MongoDB, Docker, and Git, I implemented impactful enhancements that elevated the platform’s functionality and user experience.
+At Junction, as a Volunteer Full Stack Developer, I spearheaded the modernization of their hackathon platform.
+Leveraging a modern tech stack including React, MongoDB, and Docker, I implemented key features that significantly enhanced user engagement and platform reliability.
+This experience taught me the value of clean code architecture and efficient deployment strategies.

-I further advanced as a Full Stack Developer Intern at Munchi, where I refined my expertise in JavaScript, React, Docker, and Google Cloud.
-My work focused on optimizing storefront interfaces and streamlining deployment processes across multiple restaurant platforms.
+During my internship at Munchi as a Full Stack Developer, I specialized in optimizing digital storefronts across multiple restaurant platforms.
+Working with React, JavaScript, and Google Cloud, I improved deployment workflows and developed responsive interfaces that boosted user satisfaction and operational efficiency.

+My technical toolkit includes:

+- Frontend: React, JavaScript, HTML5, CSS3
+- Backend: Node.js, MongoDB
+- DevOps: Docker, Git, Google Cloud
+- Methodologies: Agile, CI/CD

-I’m actively seeking opportunities as a Software Developer, Front-End Developer, or Back-End Developer, and I’m open to roles of any type.
-Let’s connect to discuss how I can contribute to achieving your technology goals!
+I'm currently seeking challenging roles as a Software Developer, Front-End Developer, or Back-End Developer where I can contribute to innovative projects and continue growing professionally.
+Let's connect and explore how my skills and enthusiasm can help drive your team's success!